CG80499/Attention-only-transformers/README.md

 Algorithm 2)
  - Copy the letter 5 back from the current letter (Heads 2 and 3)
- - Don't repeat any of the ~3 previous letters (Heads 1, 4 and the direct path)
+ - Don't repeat any of the ~3 previous letters(including the current letter) (Heads 1, 4 and the direct path)

 In future, I would like to deduce more about the attention matrix directly from the weights rather via observational methods.
 The model was trained and tested on just (256+64)*10000/26^6 = 1.04% of possible sequences.
 Yet we can be reasonably confident the (admittedly toy) network will behave as expected on in and out of distribution examples.
+(Speculation) My guess is that anti-induction heads emerge due to the ratio of heads to possible tokens being 4 to 6.
+Hence, the model can meaningfully improve by eliminating bad choices.
+In "trained on the internet" models, the ratio of heads to tokens is much smaller so eliminating bad choices is not very important.